crockwell/Cap3D/captioning_pipeline/README.md

 # Captioning Pipeline: Rendering -> BLIP2 -> CLIP -> GPT4
 We are still working on the captioning codebase.
-Detailed instruction will be provided soon.
+Full details will be provided soon.

 ## Rendering
 Please first download our Blender from https://huggingface.co/datasets/tiange/Cap3D/blob/main/blender.zip and unzip it at `Cap3D/captioning_pipelin`. then run the below command: